ordina-jworks/ordina-jworks.github.io/README.md

 - Save your file in the **_post** directory using the following file format: *{year}-{month}-{day}-{title}.md*
 	- **example**: *2015-11-09-Awesome-Blogpost.md*
 - Be sure to publish as **plain text**!
 (Jekyll will generate the static HTML for us)
-- Tweak your post and commit until you feel satisfied with it
+- Tweak and commit your changes until you feel satisfied with it

+## Submit your blogpost for publication
 - **Rebase** your changes onto the **source** branch
+- Create a **pull request** and ask people to proof read your new blogpost (we don't want to have any spelling mistakes, do we? ;))
+- If changes need to be made, you can just commit and push to the original feature branch
-- Create a **pull request**, this will be reviewed and merged by one of the competence leaders
+- When your blogpost has been reviewed, one of the competence leaders will approve and merge your pull request.
+- Congratulations!
+Your blogpost is now visible to the whole world! :)

 ## Style guide